civicrm/civicrm-dev-docs/docs/security/inputs.md

 ## `POST` parameters

-When accepting `POST` parameters through forms, it's important to validate the data as
+When accepting `POST` parameters through forms, it's important to validate the data using the form validation tools provided by `CRM_Core_Form`.

 ## When saving to the database